 Health claims of sugar-free gum

 There are many claims about sugar-free gum and its potential benefits for dental health.
 These include the following.

 Chewing sugar-free gum after meals for 20 minutes at a time helps to reduce tooth decay.
 This is primarily because it causes your mouth to produce more saliva.

 Saliva helps wash away microscopic food particles left behind after eating.
 It also nullifies and washes away the acids produced when food is broken down by bacteria in plaque.

-One small study found that chewing either sugar-free gum or gum with sugar reduced existing plaque and plaque formation.
+found that chewing either sugar-free gum or gum with sugar reduced existing plaque and plaque formation.